slsa-framework/slsa/docs/spec/v1.0/terminology.md

     a reference to a "hosted platform" should be used.
 A reference to some specific software or tools internal to a platform can be made with "platform component" unless there is a more appropriate definition to use directly like "control plane."
-External self-sescribed services and systems can continue to be called by these terms.
+External self-described services and systems can continue to be called by these terms.
 --->

 Before diving into the [SLSA Levels](levels.md), we need to establish a core set